E-man34/Data-Analysis-Museum/README.md

 # Data-Analysis-Museum
-Data Retrieving, Data Cleaning, Data Analysis and Data Visualization about the car museum of Turin and the museum of Camillo Cavour
+Data Retrieving, Data Cleaning, Data Analysis and Data Visualization about the car museum of Turin (R, Python and Tableau)